 Accessible tourism is one of the most under-serviced sectors in travel, yet the latest research shows it has the potential to drive significant business growth for operators that understand the market.

 Visit Jersey is hosting the Accessible Tourism Workshop to help you improve access to your business and tap into a large and growing market.
 The main objective of this workshop is to improve your understanding of travellers with a disability, to enable you to personalise the experience, meet their needs and grow your share of this market.
+We will address any misconceptions you may have and demonstrate that being an accessible and inclusive tourism operator is a lot easier and more cost effective than you may think.

 Date: 31 October 2018